sonic-net/SONiC/doc/logrotate/logrotate_hld.md

 <!-- omit in toc -->
 ###### Figure 1: Log rotate system chart diagram

-This feature require access to SONiC DB.
-All log rotate related configuration (disc persentage, frequency and size, etc...) saved into the SONiC config database.
+This feature requires access to SONiC DB.
+All log rotate related configuration (disk percentage, frequency and size, etc...) saved into the SONiC config database.
 Hostcfgd will listen for the configuration changes in corresponding tables and restart logrotate-config service.
 Log rotate config service - it is simple SystemD service.
 It reads log rotate configuration from database and apply it to log rotate config files.